 Fans waited 8 years with bated breath to dance again, but that isn't what we got.
 We came to Random Access Memories hoping for more electronic positivity, but we came away with some emotional pieces. isn't a happy song.
-It is a morose journey, a dip in the rollercoaster ride, before we hit a crescent with .
+It is a morose journey, a dip in the roller coaster ride, before we hit a crescent with.
 With the possibility of somber tones, a greater range is possible, a better overall experience, but not all of it is for the clubs.
-I've even acquired a preference to the original Lose Yourself To Dance.
+I've even acquired a preference to the original .
 The fake teaser is akin to candy.
 It was sweet and instantly gratifying.
 The original song is a more controlled build-up, which I now consider the more refined song.
 Random Access Memories isn't about making dance-hits.
 It's an actual ride that's not afraid to slow-down to show you something... different.
 Something that is a little more contemplative.
 Something that you could... feel.
 Something... you weren't expecting from Daft Punk.

 Daft Punk applied their synthetic soul to something different.
-Modernizing it enough to make it palatable, imprinting their signature electronics to make it their own, but, ultimately, a homage.
+Modernizing it enough to make it palatable, imprinting their signature electronics to make it their own, but, ultimately, creating an homage.

 And it sure isn't.

 I never expected this album to grow so much on me, so fast in these few short hours.